 Personal care and supportive services (homemaker, chore, attendant services, companion services, meal preparation) that are furnished to HCBS beneficiaries who reside in a setting that meets the HCBS setting requirements and includes 24-hour onsite response capability to meet scheduled or unpredictable resident needs and to provide supervision, safety and security.
 Services also include social and recreational programming, and medication assistance (to the extent permitted under State law).
 Services that are provided by third parties must be coordinated with the assisted living provider.
 Nursing and skilled therapy services are incidental rather than integral to the provision of assisted living services.
 Payment is not to be made for 24-hour skilled care.
 Services furnished are required to meet a beneficiary's LTSS needs in a manner that promotes self-reliance, dignity and independence.
-Services may be provided in settings licensed by the state at various levels that reflect their capacity to provide different kinds of Medicaid services, depending on a beneficiary's level of care needs based on their licensure authority and capacity to provide specific packages of services to Medicaid beneficiaries with varying levels of acuity needs.
+Services may be provide different kinds of Medicaid services, depending on a beneficiary's level of care needs based on their licensure authority and capacity to provide specific packages of services to Medicaid beneficiaries with varying levels of acuity needs.